tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/use-cases/process-image.md

 What must be true prior to the start of the use case.

-* We are not going to have a log-in system for the purpose of an easy-use and quick-access of the app
+* We are not going to have a log-in system for the purpose of easy-use and quick-access of the app.
-* User has a clear image prepared.
+* User has a clear image prepared or access to the device's photo gallery.
 * The app is open and running.
 * App is granted permission to access the gallery and the device is connected to the Internet.